let's talk

 This image shows, that different types of website serve different business purposes.
 The website development cost breakdown raises accordingly.

-Another cost defining the cost of website development is the team type.
 And if you’ve searched the internet, you’ll notice several choices for hiring developers.

 Team Type Development